triton-inference-server/backend/README.md

 * Triton destroys the TRITONBACKEND_Model object that represents the model.

-* If no other loaded model requires the backend, then:
+* Even if no other loaded model requires the backend, Triton does not finalize and unload the backend until the tritonserver process is exiting.
+When the tritonserver process exits:

   * Triton calls TRITONBACKEND_Finalize if it is implemented in the backend shared library.
 TRITONBACKEND_ModelFinalize should not